5GZORRO/SLA-Monitor/README.md

 ### Logic Expanded
 #### **Preparation Phase**

-1. From the SLA Data Event that is consumed from the Kafka Topic, we fetch the **ProductId**.
+1. From the SLA Data Event that is consumed from the Kafka Topic, we fetch the **ProductId** and the **TransactionId**.
 In the isbp-topic there are 2 types of events arriving
 - New SLA ACK data event from ISSM Example
 ```
 {